You Gotta Be Kiddin' Me!"

 Him in a place of experiencing true regret and remorse, and following through with the acknowledgement and the declaration of our own awareness of any culpability.

-has been sinned against?
-Are we really expected to
+Are we really expected to extend forgiveness to

 How in the world are we supposed to say